vmeoc/LLASTAKS/005-observability/Stage_Readme.md

 ## stack used

-I will use the cloud service of Grafana to leverage the LGTM stack (Loki, Grafana, Tempo, Mimir).
+I will use the cloud service of Grafana with the LGTM stack (Loki, Grafana, Tempo, Mimir):
 Grafana = visualization
 Loki = logs aggregator
 Mimir = Metrics aggregator